 In May 2009, Lori Koss of Magnificat High School in Rocky River, Ohio, won the Heller Award, the highest honor for teachers from the Cleveland section of the American Chemical Society.
 Koss has taught at Magnificat for eight years.
 She uses trading cards as learning tools, an idea catching on in other Magnificat classes.
 She has coached the school's Science Olympiad team into the statewide tournament four straight years - awesome job, Lori!

-Check out this story about a great Science Olympiad coach from Georgia, Mary Wilde, who led her Booth Middle School team to nine National Tournament and countless state and regional victories in 20 years of coaching!
+Check out this story about a great Science Olympiad coach from Georgia, Mary Wilde, who led her Booth Middle School team to nine National Tournaments and countless state and regional victories in 20 years of coaching!